 All recommendations for placement in a DAEP require a conference between the campus administrator and the parents/guardians and student.
 The administrator will schedule a conference with the student and parent/guardian within three (3) school days of the reported infraction.
-The administrator shall make reasonable efforts to invite the parent or guardian to the conference.
-If, after reasonable efforts to include the parent or guardian have been made, he or she is unable to attend, the administrator may proceed with the conference in his or her absence.
+The administrator shall make reasonable and good faith efforts to directly notify the parent or guardian of a recommendation for DAEP placement and invite the parent or guardian to the conference.
+If, after reasonable and good faith efforts to include the parent or guardian have been made, he or she is unable to attend, the administrator may proceed with the conference in his or her absence.
 The administrator must provide the parent/guardian with written notice regarding the discipline consequence within seven (7) school days from the date the infraction was reported to the administrator.
 The date for the conference may be deferred beyond seven school days with the mutual agreement of the parties; however, the student may not be placed in an unsupervised setting beyond suspension for three days while awaiting the conference and final decision.
 If the student withdraws from the District prior to the imposition of placement in a DAEP, the administrator shall proceed with determining an appropriate consequence for the offense.
+A student may be placed in a DAEP or ISS pending results of appeal procedures at the discretion of the campus administrator based on what is in the best interest of the student and/or the campus community.
+The student may not be prohibited from attending school pending the results of any disciplinary appeal.